Ruddernation-Designs/Ruddernation-Designs/README.md

  Due to my health, I'll be a little slower at responding to comments or making updates.
 This is a permanent thing.

  - I have now archived most of my repositories.

-### Greetings 👋

- - 💬 Ask me about anything to do with my repositories, especially if you need help.
 <!-- - 📫 You can find me @: <a href="http://stackoverflow.com/users/5774880/ruddernation-designs?tab=profile" target="_blank" title="Stack Overflow Profile">Stack Overflow</a>, <a href="https://www.youtube.com/channel/UCp9SX-9uNNxMX2KwV4XeBAA" target="_blank" title="YouTube">YouTube</a>, <a href="https://profiles.wordpress.org/ruddernationdesigns" target="_blank" title="WordPress">WordPress</a>, <a href="https://stackexchange.com/users/7615203/rudder?tab=accounts" target="_blank" title="Stack Exchange">Stack Exchange</a>.
  - ⚡Here are some other accounts of mine <a href="https://github.com/Ruddernation" target="_blank" title="Stack Exchange">@Ruddernation</a> & <a href="https://github.com/Tinychat" target="_blank" title="Tinychat">@Tinychat</a> -->